24 Things to do in Valencia, Spain (+ map): Best places to visit

 In the centre of Plaça de la Reina is a small park full of flowers and orange trees, where you can relax in the shade of the trees.

-10. Valencia Cathedral – the most beautiful places to visit in Valencia
+10. Valencia Cathedral – the best places to visit in Valencia

 The Cathedral of Valencia is the home base of the Christian Church in Valencia.
 Located between Plaça de la Mare de Déu and Plaça de la Reine, it is one of the must-see sights in Valencia.